Welcome (film series): Welcome Back (2015 film)

 There, Ajju and Dr. Ghunguroo try to convince Honey that he no longer loves Ranjana and that Babita is his true love.
 Meanwhile, Uday and Majnu try to kill Ajju, but are frightened at the graveyard in a ghost act planned by Dr. Ghunguroo, Ajju and Ranjana.
 Unbeknownst to all of them, their activities have been recorded by closed-circuit television, causing Wanted Bhai and Honey to plan to finish them off.
 However, in a hilarious climax scene, Honey is kidnapped by all of them and they escape towards the desert where they are chased by Wanted Bhai.
 In the midst of saving himself, Dr. Ghunguroo pushes Wanted Bhai, causing him to faint.
 Meanwhile, a group of camels heavily march there.
 Ajju is successful in saving Wanted Bhai from the stampede of camels, and restoring his sight.
 Wanted Bhai himself, as a form of gratitude, arranges the marriage of Ajju with Ranjana, calling Ajju his 'second son'.

-Welcome to the Jungle
+Welcome to the Jungle (2026 film)

-Welcome to the Jungle was scheduled for release date in 26 December 2025.
+Welcome to the Jungle was originally scheduled for release on Christmas 2024.

-The announced cast consisted of Akshay Kumar, Suniel Shetty, Paresh Rawal, Johnny Lever, Rajpal Yadav, Arshad Warsi, Tusshar Kapoor, Shreyas Talpade, Aftab Shivdasani, Jackie Shroff, Daler Mehndi, Mika Singh, Raveena Tandon, Lara Dutta, Jacqueline Fernandez, and Disha Patani.
+The announced cast consisted of Akshay Kumar, Suniel Shetty, Paresh Rawal, Johnny Lever, Rajpal Yadav, Arshad Warsi, Tusshar Kapoor, Shreyas Talpade, Aftab Shivdasani, Jackie Shroff, Daler Mehndi, Mika Singh, Raveena Tandon, Lara Dutta, Jacqueline Fernandez, Disha Patani, Urvashi Rautela, Farida Jalal, Krushna Abhishek, Mukesh Tiwari, Yashpal Sharma, Vindu Dara Singh, Kiran Kumar, Zakir Hussain, late Pankaj Dheer, Puneet Issar, Kiku Sharda, Feroze Khan (Arjun), Sudesh Berry, and Vrihi Kodvara.

 The first schedule of the shoot was completed in May 2024.
 As more schedules were planned, and with VFX work in post-production expected, the release date was pushed to 2025.

 In August 2024, director Ahmed Khan said that 70% of the shoot was complete, and the international shoot schedule in UAE was planned for October.

+The film released theatrically on 26 June 2026.